lukki15/butterfly-effect/README.md

-# PARALLEL UNIVERSES
+# BUTTERFLY EFFECT

 this game got developed fo the ZenoJam3

-the game can be played online: [LINK](https://lukki15.github.io/parallel-universes/)
+the game can be played online: [LINK](https://lukki15.github.io/butterfly-effect/)

 ## Prerequisites